chrisseaton/chrisseaton.github.io/rubytruffle/jokerconf17/index.md

 `workload` method is being compiled.

 Now we're going to use the Graal that we just built as our JIT-compiler in our Java 9 JVM.
-We need some add some more complicated flags here.
+We need to add some more complicated flags here.

 `--module-path=...` and `--upgrade-module-path=...` add Graal to the module path.
 Remember that the module path is new in Java 9 as part of the Jigsaw